-Principles of Condensate Segregation
+6.4.1 Principles of Condensate Segregation

-In order to minimize the amount of condensate that needs to be stripped, condensing equipment is condensate, is highly contaminated in both methanol and TRS and must be treated by stripping.
+In order to minimize the amount of condensate that needs to be stripped, condensing equipment is typically partitioned into first and second condensing stages.
+The result is the formation of two types of condensates.
+The first type, from the first stage, is a "contaminated" condensate that contains some methanol and very little TRS.
+The second type of condensate from the second stage, "foul" condensate, is highly contaminated in both methanol and TRS and must be treated by stripping.
 The process which separates these two types of condensate is called condensate segregation.